ens-csv/link-opener/README.md

 ## Customization
 You can customize the CSS selector used to find links by modifying the `background.js` file.

+## Contributing

+Contributions to the link-opener browser extension are welcome!
+To contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature`)
+3. Make your changes
+4. Commit your changes (`git commit -am 'Add new feature'`)
+5. Push to the branch (`git push origin feature`)
+6. Create a new Pull Request

+Please review the [Contribution Guidelines](CONTRIBUTING.md) before contributing.

 ## License
 This project is licensed under the [MIT License](LICENSE).